Motjiang/Motjiang/README.md

      trends to inform strategic decisions
    * Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders

+ ### GE Aerospace Explore Digital Technology virtual experience program on Forage - June 2024

+ * Completed a Vue.js UI development simulation for the Frontend Development Team, demonstrating proficiency in Vue SFC Playground.
+ * Applied Vue.js skills by adding features like headings, images, and dynamic variable displays.
+Implemented a compute button for efficient user interactions.
+ * Drafted clear technical requirements for a feature, suggesting optimal order times for plane parts.
+ * Explored strategies to align technical specifications with business requirements, ensuring effective solutions.

+  ### Quantium Data Analytics Job Simulation on Forage - June 2024

+ * Completed a job simulation focused on Data Analytics and Commercial Insights for the data science team.
+ * Developed expertise in data preparation and customer analytics, utilizing transaction datasets to extract valuable insights and deliver data-driven commercial recommendations.
+ * Extended analytical capabilities to identify benchmark stores for conducting uplift testing on trial store layouts, enabling evidence-based decision-making.
+ * Leveraged acquired data analytics and insights from previous tasks to create comprehensive reports for the Category Manager, facilitating informed strategic decisions and enhancing commercial applications.

+  ### New York Jobs CEO Council Software Engineering Job Simulation on Forage - June 2024

+ * Completed a challenging simulation focused on debugging and developing features for the software engineering team.
+ * Resolved a critical bug in an automated billing system by skillfully identifying the root cause and developing an effective solution.
+ * Improved user experience by developing a code that supports a note-taking feature on each invoice, enhancing communication and transparency between senders and recipients.